BofA Securities lifts American Electric Power Company Inc. [AEP] price estimate. Who else is bullish?

-American Electric Power Company Inc. [NASDAQ: AEP] closed the trading session at $83.52 on 12/09/21.
-The day’s price range saw the stock hit a low of $83.16, while the highest price level was $84.12.
+American Electric Power Company Inc. [NASDAQ: AEP] stock went on an upward path that rose over 2.47% on Wednesday, amounting to a one-week price increase of more than 3.82%.
 The company report on December 2, 2021 that AEP Recognized As One Of America’s Most Responsible Companies.

 American Electric Power (Nasdaq: AEP) has been named one of America’s Most Responsible Companies by Newsweek for the second consecutive year.
 AEP was one of 500 companies in 14 industries included on the list, which highlights companies that are leaders in environmental, social and corporate governance (ESG) policies.